EMUNES/Auto-Subtitle-File-Generation/stt/vosk_api/README.md

 VOSK api makes offline and free SpeechToText transition handy.
 It's easy to integrate vosk-api to my project.
 Great work!

 ALSO, all models I use here are a renamed version from vosk-api models.
 For more details, see [vosk models](https://alphacephei.com/vosk/models).
 Thanks again!

+## How to use vosk models in ASFG

+It's the same as how to use models in [vosk-api](https://alphacephei.com/vosk/).
+One thing you need to pay attention to is rename the model folder as *model-xxx*, *xxx* is the supported lanaguge abbreviation.

+Currently supported languages are:

+- chs: Chinese.
+- eng: English.